 Are you struggling to make ends meet every month due to your debt?
+You may be asking is Chapter 7 bankruptcy right for me.
 Many people who are in this situation may benefit from a Chapter 7 bankruptcy.
 Filing for Chapter 7 bankruptcy is most suited for people who have limited income and are unable to keep up with credit card and loan payments.
 Chapter 7 is a liquidation bankruptcy, where many of your possessions are sold to repay your debt.
 If you have property, like a home or car, which you want to keep, you should instead consider Chapter 13, or reorganization bankruptcy.

 While Chapter 7 bankruptcy is an option to help erase certain debts, it is not for everyone.
-Before filing for Chapter 7 bankruptcy, it is important to consider these factors, and speak with a qualified bankruptcy attorney in Roswell.
+Before filing for Chapter 7 bankruptcy, it is important to consider these factors and speak with a qualified bankruptcy attorney.

 What debts can be discharged in a Chapter 7 bankruptcy?